-Otolaryngologists are also known as ear, nose, and throat (ENT) doctors and provide both medical and surgical care.
+People also refer to otolaryngologists as ear, nose, and throat (ENT) doctors.
+They provide both medical and surgical care.

 According to the American Academy of Otolaryngology - Head and Neck Surgery (AAO-HNS), otolaryngology is the oldest medical specialty in the United States.
-Otolaryngological diseases and disorders can affect anyone, regardless of age or gender.
+Otolaryngological diseases and disorders can occur in people of any age or gender.

 In the U.S., people made an estimated 20 million visits to non-federally employed otolaryngologists over the course of 2010.
-Most visits appointments were made by adults aged between 45 and 64 years old, although 20 percent of visits were made by people under the age of 15 years made of 20 percent of visitors.
+Adults aged between 45 and 64 years old were the most common visitors of otolaryngology clinics, although people under the age of 15 years made of 20 percent of visitors.

-The most common reasons for patients to visit an otolaryngologist were problems with their hearing, earache or ear infection, and nasal congestion.
+The most common reasons for otolaryngology visits were problems with hearing, earache or ear infection, and nasal congestion.

 Most otolaryngological conditions can be diagnosed through physical examination, meaning that otolaryngologists take a hands-on approach to patient care.

-The study of otolaryngology has expanded over the past 50 years and now comprises a regional specialty of the head and neck.
+The study of otolaryngology has expanded over the past 50 years and now focuses on the head and neck.

 The word, despite its length, is actually an abbreviation of otorhinolaryngology.

-- Nose: Chronic sinusitis is one of the most common medical complaints in the U.S., with around 35 million adults people having been diagnosed with the developing this illness each year.
+- Nose: Chronic sinusitis is one of the most common medical complaints in the U.S., with around 35 million adults receiving a diagnosis for this illness each year.
 Management of the nasal cavity also includes treating allergies and problems with sense of smell.

-- Throat: The diagnosis and treatment of laryngeal and upper esophageal diseases are the responsibility of otolaryngologists.
-These include vocal difficulties and swallowing.
+- Throat: The diagnosis and treatment of laryngeal and upper esophageal diseases fall under the responsibility of otolaryngologists, including vocal difficulties and swallowing problems.

-- Head and neck: Otolaryngologists can also treat diseases and disorders affecting the face, head, and neck.
-These include infectious diseases, traumas, deformities, and cancers.
-There may be some crossover in this area with other specialties, such as dermatologists and oral surgeons.
+- Head and neck: Otolaryngologists can also treat diseases and disorders that affect the face, head, and neck, including infectious diseases, trauma, deformities, and cancers.
+In this area, otolaryngology might cross over with other specialties, such as dermatology and oral surgery.

 The field of otolaryngology focuses on seven different areas.
 Some otolaryngologists will undertake additional study to specialize in one of them and limit their services to their specialty.

-- treatment of allergy using medication, immunotherapy, or avoidance of triggers
+- treating allergies using medication, immunotherapy, or avoidance of triggers

 - performing surgery on the face, neck or ear for cosmetic, functional, or reconstructive purposes

-- treating or removing tumors of the head and neck, including the nose and throat
+- treating or removing tumors of the head and neck, including in the nose and throat

 - managing disorders of the throat